danfuzz/bayou/local-modules/typecheck/README.md

 typecheck
 =========

-This module consists mostly of classes with static methods, each of which is dedicated to doing type and content checking for values of particular types.
-In order to disambiguate between these classes and the built-in classes for the same types, this module prefixes type checker classes with the letter `T`.
+This module consists mostly of utility classes (just static methods), each of which is dedicated to doing type and content checking for values of a particular type.
+In order to disambiguate between these classes and the built-in classes for the same types, this module prefixes its classes with the capital letter `T`.

 The main method of each type checker class is called `check()`, which always takes as its first argument the value to check and in some cases accepts